 El inglés es el idioma de control de esta página.
 En la medida en que haya algún conflicto entre la traducción al inglés y la traducción, el inglés prevalece.

 Al hacer clic en el enlace de traducción se activa un servicio de traducción gratuito para convertir la página al español.
 Al igual que con cualquier traducción por Internet, la conversión no es sensible al contexto y puede que no traduzca el texto en su significado original.
 NC State Extension no garantiza la exactitud del texto traducido.
 Por favor, tenga en cuenta que algunas aplicaciones y/o servicios pueden no funcionar como se espera cuando se traducen.

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 One of the most common questions we get at NC FarmLink is “What is a fair rental rate for this farmland?”
 According to the 2017 USDA Ag Census, NC farmers leased 3,533,542 acres from other landowners.
 Written leases are strongly recommended because they provide security to both the landowner and the farmer.
 A written lease makes the terms of the lease clear and defensible in the event of a land transfer or farm sale.

-NC FarmLink is pleased to share this new web resource on “Leases & Renting.”
-It has some useful guidance and data that may be helpful to develop your own lease and rental parameters.
+NC FarmLink is pleased to share this updated web resource on “Leases & Renting.”
+It has some useful guidance and data that may be helpful to develop farmland rental rates that are customized to your own lease and rental parameters.